openlookeng/hetu-core/hetu-docs/en/rest/node.md

 `age` shows you how long a particular node has been running, and uri points you to the HTTP server for a particular node.
-The last request and last response times show you how recently a node has been used.
+The last request and last response times show you how a node is used recently.

 The following example response displays a single node which has not experienced any failure conditions.
 Each node also reports statistics